xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

 To demonstrate the steps to run xCAT in a Docker container, take a cluster with the following configuration as an example ::

+    The name of the docker container running xCAT: xcatmn The hostname of container xcatmn: xcatmn
+    The dns domain of the cluster: clusters.com

+    The management network object: mgtnet
-    The network interface on the Docker host facing the compute nodes: eno1 The IP address of eno1 on Docker host: 10.5.107.1/8 The IP address of container xcatmn: 10.5.107.101 The dns domain of the cluster: clusters.com
+    The network bridge of management network on Docker host: mgtbr The management network interface on the Docker host facing the compute nodes: eno1 The IP address of eno1 on Docker host: 10.5.107.1/8 The IP address of xCAT container in management network: 10.5.107.101

+    The service network object: svcnet
+    The network bridge of service network on Docker host: svcbr The service network interface on the Docker host facing the hardware control points: eno2 The IP address of eno2 on Docker host: 192.168.0.1/8 The IP address of xCAT container in service network: 192.168.0.101

 Install Compose on Docker host